swan-io/use-form/README.md

 #### focusField

-Will only works if you forward the `Field` provided `ref` to your input.
+Will only work if you forward the `Field` provided `ref` to your input.

 ```tsx
 type focusField = (name: FieldName) => void;